This blog was contributed by Bryan Reynolds, Director of Sales Operations at TBI.

 Like thousands of companies around the world, in response to COVID-19, TBI made the decision to put a mandatory work-from-home policy in place for the safety and health of their employees on March 16, 2020.
 Within 24 hours, the 200+ employees of the tech company were fully operational, up and running from their respective homes without difficulty or problems.

 Even before the COVID-19 pandemic, working remotely was already more popular than ever before.
 One Gallup survey in 2019 found that more than 40% of Americans worked from home occasionally, and in recent years, the U.S. Bureau of Labor Statistics (BLS) noted that roughly 16% of Americans (nearly 30 million people) now work remotely on a regular basis.

-In the past week, we have seen an incredible change in how the country is reacting to the pandemic.
-Just last week many organizations were attempting to create or solidify contingency plans “if” the need to transition to a remote workforce arose - this week, that became a reality for a large majority of organizations across the globe.
+We have seen an incredible change in how the country is reacting to the pandemic.
+Many organizations were originally attempting to create or solidify contingency plans “if” the need to transition to a remote workforce arose - that became a reality for a large majority of organizations across the globe.
 From finance and marketing to technology and education, working from home has suddenly become the “new normal” for the foreseeable future, and securing your remote workforce has become to a top concern.